mac-cain13/notificato/doc/multiple-certs.md

 $messageEnvelopes[] = $notificato->queue($message);

 // Now all messages are queued, lets send them at once
-//  Be aware that this method is blocking and on failure Notificato will retry a few times
+//  Be aware that this method is blocking and on failure Notificato will retry if necessary
 $notificato->flush();

 // The returned envelopes contains usefull information about how many retries where needed and if sending succeeded